 Preparing for your mammogram

-ChristianaCare Health System offers several convenient means of getting your mammogram.
+ChristianaCare offers several convenient mammogram locations.
 The Breast Center offers comprehensive breast care in one convenient location.
 You can also have your mammogram performed at one of our outpatient ChristianaCare Imaging locations or at Wilmington Hospital.

 After the results of your mammography are reviewed by experienced board-certified radiologists who sub-specialize in mammography, they are then forwarded to your doctor.

 When an abnormal area shows up on a mammogram, other imaging studies may be recommended.
-These may include magnification views or an ultrasound of the breast.
+Your doctor will discuss these options with you.